afterall1/113/.antigravity/memory/PROJECT_BIBLE.md

 ## 1. Core Logic
 - **Dynamic Percent Change**: The application must calculate percentage changes dynamically based on user selection (e.g., 1m, 5m, 15m, 1h, 4h, 1d).
 The visualization should update instantly to reflect the selected volatility timeframe.

+- **Market Intelligence Proxy**:
+  - Direct browser calls to Binance Futures API are FORBIDDEN due to CORS.
+  - MUST use `/api/binance/metrics`.
+  - **Period Validation**: This API only accepts `5m, 15m, 30m, 1h, 2h, 4h, 6h, 12h, 1d`.
+All other timeframes (e.g., 1m, 3d, 1w) MUST be mapped to the nearest valid period server-side.

 - **On-Demand Data Pattern (NEW)**: Detailed fundamental data (FDV, Unlocks, Tags) is NOT streamed.
 It is fetched asynchronously via `SWR` only when a user selects an orb (Lazy Loading).

 ## 2. Visual Language